Pre-Arrival Online Welcome Week

 Moodle is a web-based open source learning platform where students and teachers can post, edit, comment on and discuss materials together: Moodle homepage

-Further information can be found on the ITS Handbook website : the CampusCard
+Further information can be found on the website: CampusCard

 The UniAccount is the central access to the IT services of the University of Kassel.
 An e-mail account and a personal storage area are linked to the UniAccount.
 Students need the UniAccount to create timetables or to register for examinations.
 In addition, the UniAccount is necessary to participate in the university's data network (e.g. via WLAN) or to work at one of the many PC workstations in the ITS computer pools.
 In short: almost nothing works without a UniAccount.
 Further information can be found here: Activation and activation of the UniAccount